monero-project/monero/docs/LEVIN_PROTOCOL.md

 One of the goals of this document is to clearly indicate what is being sent "on the wire" to identify metadata that could de-anonymize users over I2P/Tor.
 These issues will be addressed as they are found.
-See `ANONMITY_NETWORKS.md` in the top-level folder for any outstanding issues.
+See `ANONMITY_NETWORKS.md` in the `docs` folder for any outstanding issues.

 > This document does not currently list all data being sent by the monero
 > protocol, that portion is a work-in-progress.
 Please take the time to do it